iturdikulov/notes/stock photography.md

 ---
-title: Stock photography
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# Stock photography

 > Supply of photographs which are often licensed for specific uses.
 The stock
 > industry, which began to gain hold in the 1920s, has established models